From Pixels to Pictures: Understanding CCD and CMOS Sensors9 min read

-CCD and CMOS image sensor technologies were invented in the late 1960s and early 1970s.
-At the time, CMOS performance was limited by available lithography technology, allowing CCDs to dominate for the next 25 years.
-The original argument a decade ago for the renewal of CMOS image sensors as a competitor to CCD technology was generally based on several ideas:
+CCD and CMOS image sensor technologies emerged in the late 1960s and early 1970s.
+At the time, available lithography techniques limited CMOS capability, allowing CCDs to dominate for the following 25 years.
+This changed a decade ago, when CMOS image sensors quickly started challenging the role of CCD sensors thanks to the following:

 1. Lithography and process control in CMOS fabrication had reached levels that soon would allow CMOS sensor image quality to rival that of CCDs.